PoonKinWang/PoonKinWang.github.io/_pages/experience.md

   * Explored why same-padding causes information decay and the effective receptive field does not present uniformed distribution, and attempt to fix it.
 Experiments on image classification demonstrate it can increases network accuracy.
 This work was submitted to ECCV 2020.
   * Explored the potential of efficient CNN structures for image classification.
 Proposed the Separable Network (SepNet).
 Experimental results show that it is state-of-the-art in the speed-accuracy tradeoff.
 This work was submitted to ECCV 2020.
   * Optimized the depthwise convolution for 3D image using PyTorch, which significantly improved inference speed (the original algorithm uses group convolution to process 3D image).
+  * Proposed a novel convolution: sliding group convolution and implement it on CUDA for PyTorch.